 [go to library website, show Databases tab].
 You can access any of these standards collections on the McMaster library website, through the Databases tab.
 For example, we can search for CSA standards [search term: CSA standards].
 When I click on this link, I’ll need to authenticate with my MacID and password.

 Now I have access to the CSA Standards database.
 I can search for standards using the search box.
-You can search by keyword, or, if you know which standard you need, you can search by the standard number of title.
+You can search by keyword, or, if you know which standard you need, you can search by the standard number or title.

 If I want to find the Canadian Highway Bridge Design Code, I could search by the title or by the standard number, which is CSA S6:19. [show search for CSA S6:19].
 The standard itself is the second search result.
 When I click on the standard number, I can see different documents associated with this standard.
 There’s the current standard, but also the same standard in French and previous versions of the standard that have since been withdrawn.
 If I click on the first option for the current version of the standard in English, I see an option to view this standard online or to download it.
-When I click View Online, you can see that I can now read all 1182 pages of this standard.
+When I click ‘View Online’, you can see that I can now read all 1182 pages of this standard.

 Of course, your university library doesn’t provide you with digital access to every standard you might ever need.
 Some standards might be available in print.
 You can try searching for a standard by number or by title in your library catalogue.
 In rare cases, a standard may be freely available online and findable using a search engine.
 And in some cases, you may find that your library doesn’t have a standard that you need.
 You can try requesting it through interlibrary loan or you can email your librarian to help you figure out what options are available to you.